Welcome to the updated web page of ICDP – Canada.

 This web site is meant to be a contact point for the Canadian scientists interested in bringing Canada back as a member of ICDP.

 The International Continental Scientific Drilling Program

 Canada has a long history of participation in continental scientific drilling projects and joined the ICDP in 1998.
-The first Canadian ICDP project was the Mallik Gas Hydrate Research Well project in 2001-2002 in the North West Territories.
+The first Canadian ICDP project was the Mallik Gas Hydrate Research Well project in 2001-2002 in the North-West Territories.
 Natural Resources Canada supported the membership of Canada during the first 10 years.
-In 2009 the Natural Sciences and Engineering Research Council of Canada (NSERC) committed itself to supporting Canadian membership in the ICDP for the next five years, giving Canadian scientists the opportunity to continue their involvement in ICDP activities and scientific planning.
-Canadian scientists currently coordinate ICDP activities in Canada through the Canadian Continental Drilling Program (CCDP).
-CCDP is also supported by INRS-ETE.
-It is presently chaired by Pierre Francus from INRS-ETE and is having its coordination office a the same institution.
+In 2009, the Natural Sciences and Engineering Research Council of Canada (NSERC) committed itself to supporting Canadian membership in the ICDP for the next five years, giving Canadian scientists the opportunity to continue their involvement in ICDP activities and scientific planning.
+Canada's contribution allowed Canadian researchers to initiate and participate in ICDP projects.
+During the time Canada was a member of ICDP, 382 Canadian researchers benefited from ICDP funds or were involved in ICDP activities.
+However, without dues, Canadians cannot be the leaders of such projects.

 As of September 15, 2015, Canada is officially no longer a member of ICDP.